vdbst/standard/README.md

 var x = new Promise(resolve => {
         someFunctionCall(Option.fromCallback(resolve));
 });
-//this will return a Option Promise
+//this will return an Option Promise
 ~~~

 ### Promises